© Guitar Tuner 20010/16

 When you play a string your tuner will recognise its pitch and the device's LED indicators

 Some guitar tuners have a selector which lets you choose the specific note in advance

-for the string you want to tune - while others just require you to play any string
+for the string you want to tune -

 The former option is sometimes preferable as cheaper tuners without this feature

 sometimes struggle to identify the note you are seeking.
 Also if you've just put